What is Rooh Afza?

 I absolutely love the flavour of Rooh Afza and find myself experimenting with it in my kitchen when developing recipes.
 When I tried whipping the syrup directly into whipping cream, I completely fell in love with the outcome.
 Rooh Afza cream is what I used in my Mille feuille for French Patisserie semi finals on The Great Canadian Baking Show.

 I find a little goes a long way, you typically would only use a couple teaspoons to make a drink or to be added to desserts.
-If you would like to try Rooh Afza it can be purchased online here or at your local Indian grocery store.

 Do you have any questions or comments about Rooh Afza?
 Please leave a comment below!